Let’s explore the Myth of the Normal Name.

 By now, it should be clear – the parents naming their kids Keith and Dawn wouldn’t have considered Clarence and Bertha, even though they were similarly “normal” names from a generation or two earlier.

 Even the names of 1985 can feel like they belong to another era.
 We know – and like! – people with these names.
-But they’re firmly in the Mom-and-Dad-names category today.
-I mean, Bowling for Soup’s 1985 is nearly twenty years old.
+But they’re firmly in the Mom-and-Dad category today.
+After all, Bowling for Soup’s nostalgic 1985 is over twenty years old.

 • For girls, Ashley (#2), Heather (#8), Amber (#16), Brittany (#17), and Crystal (#21).